sho-kawano/sho-kawano.github.io/_pages/1_about.md

 **Back in Sacramento.** Moved back right before Covid.
 Worked at the State Government which made me believe in the importance of people with technical skills in civil service.

 **Now:**  Currently a PhD student splitting my time between Sacramento & Santa Cruz.
-I play softball, meditate, and garden on my spare time.
+I play meditate and play softball on my spare time.

 ***